-Travel Photography in Guatemala: Some Things to Know From the Pro on the Go
+Travel Photography: Some Things to Know From the Pro on the Go

 By Paul Shoul

-See the outstanding landscape doted with active volcanoes as well as the great archeological sites like Tikal.
+See the outstanding landscape dotted with active volcanoes as well as the great archeological sites like Tikal.
 Or visit one of the quaint Spanish colonial towns like Antigua or the magnificent Lake Atitlan.

 Gear.
 What to bring and how to get it there....and back.